Panthers fire Matt Rhule after 1-4 start; Wilks takes over - WHIZ News

-Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina.
-The Panthers fell to 1-4 with Sunday’s 37-15 home loss to San Francisco as 49ers fans made Bank of America Stadium their East Coast home.
+Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina and leaves with roughly $40 million remaining on the seven-year, guaranteed $62 million contract he signed in 2020, when he made the jump from Baylor to the pros.

-Defensive pass game coordinator and secondary coach Steve Wilks will serve as interim coach for the rest of the season.
-The 53-year-old Wilks spent one year as Arizona’s coach in 2018, going 3-13.
+Defensive pass game coordinator and secondary coach Steve Wilks will serve as interim coach.

+Tepper said in April he would be patient with Rhule, saying it takes time to build a winner in the NFL.

+“It’s a funny thing, that thing called patience,” Tepper said Monday during a 30-minute news conference.
+“If you ask the average fan out there, they would think I was ridiculously patient. … I think you have to show the right amount of patience and (look at) the progress that is being made.
+Are we winning more?
+Are we progressing in different ways?
+In all of those situations we spoke of, it hasn’t been that.”

 The Panthers traded for Baker Mayfield this offseason.
 But the 2018 No. 1 overall draft pick has been awful, ranking last in the NFL in ESPN’s total quarterback rating.
 Mayfield has completed 54.9% of his passes and is averaging fewer than 200 yards passing per game with four touchdowns and four interceptions.